 The structure of a DigestMethod element is defined in §4.3.3.5 of XML-Signature Syntax and Processing.

-RSA-SHA1 algorithms shall be used.
-[M6.17]
+RSA-SHA1 algorithms shall be specified by a DigestMethod element.
+[M6.17] They shall be supported for validation.

 Object Element

-The structure of an Object element is defined in §4.2 of XML-Signature Syntax and Processing.
+The structure of an Object element is defined in §4.5 of XML-Signature Syntax and Processing, but this document introduces further requirements.

-The Object element can be either package-specific or application-defined.
+An Object element shall be either package-specific or application-defined.

 Package-Specific Object Element

-The package-specific Object element contains the Manifest and SignatureProperties elements that are package-specific.
+A package-specific Object element shall contain a Manifest element followed by a SignatureProperties element, and no other elements.
 Each Signature element shall have exactly one package-specific Object.
-[M6.15] The Id attribute shall be specified and its value shall be idPackageObject.
+[M6.15] The Id attribute of the package-specific Object element shall be specified, and its value shall be "idPackageObject".

 Application-Defined Object Element

-The application-defined Object element specifies application-defined information.
-The format designer might permit one or more application-defined Object elements.
-If allowed by the format designer, signatures may contain one or more application-defined Object elements.
-[O6.8] Such elements shall contain XML-compliant data.
-[M6.20] Format designers might not apply package-specific restrictions regarding URIs and Transform elements to application-defined Object elements.
+An application-defined Object element specifies application-defined information.
+A derived format might permit one or more application-defined Object elements. .
+[O6.8] Derived formats might not apply package-specific restrictions regarding URIs and Transform elements to application-defined Object elements.
 [O6.9]

 KeyInfo Element